tahsinkose/hector-moveit/Development.md

 #### Orchard fruit picking with static environment generation
 In order to avoid any confusion, static relates in here to simple world files, i.e. all the models seen in the environment (except the quadcopter) are generated beforehand through their declaration in the world file.
 This reduces a lot of complexity with respect to the above approach.
 However, the apples are not distinct entities in this case; so, fruit-picking might be more difficult.
 One work-around that I can thought of is to spawn instantaneous distinct apples at the location where a fruit is detected to be picked.

 All the models and world files are separated into a brand-new package.
 Therefore, they can be used in any project with agricultural purposes.
 In future, it is aimed to create new ones particular to the tasks and improve current ones with further details.
 I mentioned about the problematic tree generation with fruits in the previous section.
 That's why I dived into Blender and created my own apple tree model and exported COLLADA file to use in Gazebo.
 One problem with the Blender COLLADA generation is that it drops transparency of meshes during exportation process. **[This is a global problem, many developers from the communities of Unity and other game development frameworks reported that, but I couldn't find a way out.
-Since I'm a too newbie to Blender and 3D modelling, I gave up and looked for work-arounds]**.
+Since I'm a fresh newbie to Blender and 3D modelling, I gave up and looked for work-arounds]**.
 Therefore all meshes of the tree had a black background.
 I have resolved that with the Gazebo's own transparency support.
 Even with a very small number (e.g. 1e-5), black background vanishes and all remains is the tree itself.
 Nevertheless, tree has a tiny amount of transparency that can be distinguished when looked from very close distance.

 <img src="/images/garden4.jpg" alt="Garden View" width="435" height="435"/><img src="/images/garden5.jpg" alt="Garden View" width="435" height="435"/>
 <img src="/images/garden6.jpg" alt="Garden View" width="435" height="435"/><img src="/images/garden7.jpg" alt="Garden View" width="435" height="435"/>